 Singh previously held legal positions at the Transportation Security Administration (TSA) and the Becket Fund for Religious Liberty.
 He is also a graduate of the FBI’s Citizen’s Academy.
 Singh co-founded the Sikh Students Association at his Alma Mater and received the Nelson Chow Award for service to the APA community and the 21 Society Award for community service.

-Navdeep received his J.D. from the George Washington University Law School.
-He received his B.S. in Systems Engineering with a double major in Economics from the University of Virginia, where he was among the first to graduate with a minor in Asian Pacific American Studies.
+Singh received his J.D. from the George Washington University Law School, and his B.S. in Systems Engineering with a double major in Economics from the University of Virginia, where he was among the first to graduate with a minor in Asian Pacific American Studies.